-Pedestrian accident victims and their families endure excruciating physical and emotional pain, and suffer large and unexpected financial burdens.
-While it is impossible to plan for such a devastating life event, if you are confronted with a tragedy, it is important to follow a few steps to protect your wellbeing and legal rights.
+Pedestrian accident victims and their families endure excruciating physical and emotional pain and suffer large and unexpected financial burdens.
+While it is impossible to plan for such a devastating life event, if you confront a tragedy, follow these steps to protect your wellbeing and legal rights.

 Get Medical Care

-Most pedestrian accident victims will likely be transported from the scene of the accident to the nearest trauma center by ambulance.
+Most pedestrian accident victims go from the accident scene to the nearest trauma center by ambulance.
 If you sustain injuries in a pedestrian accident that you can “walk away” from, do not make the mistake of skipping an immediate trip to the doctor.
 Some serious and life-threatening injuries do not show immediate symptoms.
 Visit a doctor right away to rule out any injuries that may not be readily apparent.
-Not only does seeing a doctor protect your wellbeing, it also generates records of your post-accident medical care that may be critical in a future legal action.
+Not only does seeing a doctor protect your well-being, but it also generates records of your post-accident medical care that may be critical in a future legal action.

-Pedestrian accident victims may not have an immediate opportunity to preserve evidence, but it is important for their loved ones to do so as soon as possible.
+Pedestrian accident victims may not have an immediate opportunity to preserve evidence, but their loved ones need to do so as soon as possible.
 Take photographs of the accident scene.
 Find out as much as possible about the driver of the motor vehicle involved.
 Obtain a copy of the police report.
 Look for any nearby security cameras that might have recorded the accident and ask the owner not to delete the footage.
-And, of course, keep all paperwork generated by medical care received after the accident, and any additional bills and invoices for expenses incurred because of the accident.
+And, of course, keep all paperwork generated by medical care received after the accident and any additional bills and invoices for expenses incurred because of the accident.
 This evidence may prove very useful down the road in proving a case for damages.